artefactual-labs/umcu-uploader/README.md

 </ol>

 ## Configuration
-Configuration is specified, using YAML, in `/etc/umcu-uploader.yaml`.
+Configuration is specified, using YAML, either in `.config.yaml` in the application directory or in `/etc/umcu-uploader.yaml`.
 The various configuration settings are detailed below:

 | Setting                            | Description                                                          | Default                              |